hypersign-protocol/demo-custom-widget/docs/Hypersign-Widget-Integration-Guide.md

 x-kyc-access-token: <kycAdminToken>
 ```

-If your application cannot receive the webhook (for example, because the webhook endpoint is temporarily unavailable), you can poll this endpoint.

 Once verification is complete, the response contains an `idToken`.
 Use this `idToken` exactly the same way as the one received from the webhook.
 The next step explains how to retrieve the verification result using the `idToken`..

 ```json